ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 [![](/img/posts/building-typechat-coffeeshop-modelling/coffeeshop-nodegpt4-vanilla-latte-macchiato.png)](/img/posts/building-typechat-coffeeshop-modelling/coffeeshop-nodegpt4-vanilla-latte-macchiato.png)
 :::

-With everything now connected and working together, try it out by ordering something from the CoffeeShop Menu or try out some of TypeChat's [input.txt](https://github.com/microsoft/TypeChat/blob/main/examples/coffeeShop/src/input.txt) examples for inspiration.
+With everything connected and working together, try node's TypeChat out by ordering something from the CoffeeShop Menu or try out some of TypeChat's [input.txt](https://github.com/microsoft/TypeChat/blob/main/examples/coffeeShop/src/input.txt) examples for inspiration.

 ## Try Alternative Providers

-You can also try and evaluate different providers to measure how well each perform, if you prefer a managed cloud option you can switch to use GoogleCloud to store voice recordings and transcribe audio by configuring **appsettings.json** with:
+Feel free to try and evaluate different providers to measure how well each performs, if you prefer a managed cloud option switch to use GoogleCloud to store voice recordings and transcribe audio by configuring **appsettings.json** with:

 ```json
 {